stillwater-sc/dfa-documentation/content/design/currentstate.md

 caused by poor operand locality, network contention, or clock frequency modulation due to power constraints, causes the collective to wait for the slowest process.
 As the number of processors grows, so does variability.
-When variability rises processor utilization drops.
+And unfortunately, when variability rises processor utilization drops and algorithmic performance suffers.